 An experienced campaign manager, she often teaches at campaign schools, with a particular focus on increasing the number of women who run for office.
 She has also been a guest lecturer in the University of Victoria’s Masters in Public Administration program, related to the intersection of political imperatives and the public policy process.

-In her spare time, Kimanda travels, explores and teaches climbing.
+In her spare time, Kimanda enjoys travelling, exploring, and teaching climbing.
 She is a certified climbing instructor, a member of the Association of Canadian Mountain Guides, and spent a decade volunteering with the national climbing team, including coaching all over the world.
 She lead the team that hosted the first World Youth Climbing Championships to take place in North America and is the Chair and Director of Operations of the not-for-profit Boulders Climbing Gym.
+She provided colour commentary for CBC in its coverage of the introduction of sport climbing at the Tokyo 2020 Olympic Games.

 Kimanda also serves on the Board of the Pacific Institute of Sport Excellence (PISE)